qgis/QGIS-Documentation/docs/gentle_gis_introduction/introducing_gis.rst

 You can see an example of what a **GIS Application** looks like :numref:`figure_gis_application`.
 GIS Applications are normally programs with a graphical user interface that can be manipulated using the mouse and keyboard.
-The application provides **menus** near to the top of the window (File, Edit etc.) which, when clicked using the mouse, show a panel of **actions**.
+The application provides **menus** near to the top of the window (:guilabel:`Project`, :guilabel:`Edit`, etc.) which, when clicked using the mouse, show a panel of **actions**.
 These actions provide a way for you to tell the GIS Application what you want to do.
 For example you may use the menus to tell the GIS Application to add a new layer to the display output.

 .. figure:: img/menus.png